airbr/newpersonal/readme.md

  * Personal website.
 I wanted it to be fast, simple and practical.
 The focus is on giving clickable or pressable actions using just HTML as much as possible i.e. call my phone number with a compatible device/app on your system, click to see my Github.
 There are at least 7 ways to contact me, a way to pay me or buy me gifts and one wikipedia article to learn some about my heritage!

  * Technically/design wise, I wanted it to be mobile friendly, and this lead me to actually emulating a mobile phone with app-like buttons.
-See Credits for original CSS frame.
-This meant the sizing and layout is basically mobile-first.
+But it also needed to be fast- no point in showing off any 'fancy JS' or animations here.
+See Credits for original CSS frame which provided a great mobile-first frame to work within.

  * On the fun side, the website has a very basic Service Worker enabling it for offline use (See: [github.com/airbr/wifiserviceworker](https://github.com/airbr/wifiServiceWorker).
 You can try it yourself by visiting my website offline and after refreshing your cache.
 The website should load with a blank screen (Im working on something fun for this)